District Council of Robe

 Resident workers - Field of qualification

-There are more resident workers qualified in Engineering and Related Technologies in District Council of Robe than in any other field.
+There are more resident workers (All industries) qualified in Engineering and Related Technologies in the District Council of Robe than in any other field.

 Field of qualification presents the primary field of study for the highest qualification the person has received.
 While this is likely to have some relationship to their current occupation, this is not necessarily the case.

 The presence of specific qualifications among the District Council of Robe's resident workforce, which are not used by local industry, may indicate an opportunity for a new industry to move into the area and access a ready labour force.